srirambaskaran/phishing-url-classification/README.md

 I have cleaned the `.arff` file to a `.txt` format for easy processing in python.

+## Feature selection
+An simple algorithm for feature selection has been implemented.
+The feature selection is based on infomration gain.
+Since all features in the chosen dataset are categorical or discrete, it is better to use a information theoretic approach to avoid information loss due to kernel estimation of probability destribution.

 ## Environment

 The algorithm has been coded in Python 2.
 Dependencies are common ML packages such as `numpy` and `sklearn`.

 ## Implementation